Services

 Hard truth No. 2: A website is not a marketing or sales strategy

-You think you need a new website because you need more leads and more revenue, but what about the new site is actually going to do this?
+You think you need a new website because you need more leads and more revenue.
+But pause for a moment and think this through: what about the new site is actually going to do this?

 Or, put it this way: What’s going to make prospects find your shiny new website?

-• Are they coming to you through organic search or social?
-Then you need a robust content strategy to produce and publish the content that will rank in search results at a consistent rate, all while being valuable to visitors.
+- Are they coming to you through organic search or social?
+Then you need a robust content strategy to produce and publish the content that will build your brand and bring people to your site.

-In any case, you need a strategy for how you (and your customers) will use this new website — and any agency not talking about strategy is unlikely to deliver the site you need
+In any case, you need a strategy for how your customers will use this new website — and any agency not talking about strategy is unlikely to deliver the site you need.

 Now, most agencies do talk about strategy, but they’re talking about a website strategy — that is, page layout and UX, not a marketing, sales, or business strategy.